ErikHHJ/Exam2/README.md

 Email: erikhhju@gmail.com
 I do not (yet) have a LinkedIn page.
 Acknowledgments
 Special thanks to the people I surveyed for the user-testing.
-Their feedback and the replays from Hotjar of their interaction with the website definitely improved the overall functionality and quality of the site.
-I have a tendency to overlook certain things, and it's very difficult to imagine myself as a user of the site when coding it myself.